 Access your tuition and fees information

-Tuition and fee statements are not mailed to students.
+Billing statements are not mailed to students.
 You will receive an email notification at your official university email address from firstname.lastname@example.org when a new statement is posted to your account.
-The billing statement is accessed via MyPack Portal using your Unity ID and password to login.
-You must also complete the Add/Update Parent information, under the Student Center page, if you wish for them to discuss your account with the Cashier’s Office, receive the billing notices, or pay the account online.
+The billing statement is accessed via MyPack Portal using your Unity ID and password to log in.
+You must also complete the Add/Update Parent information, at the bottom of the Student Center page, if you wish for others to discuss your account with the Cashier’s Office, receive the billing notices, or pay the account online.

-Tuition and Fees must be paid by the date posted on your billing statement to avoid schedule cancellation.
+Payment in full must be received by the date posted on your billing statement to avoid schedule cancellation and other penalties.
 It is the responsibility of each student to make full payment or complete financial aid information prior to the posted deadline.
-Only approved Financial Aid awards, scholarships, and sponsorships will be noted on the account, and only amounts exceeding the award must be paid to prevent schedule cancellation.
-Students registering during the Late Registration Period (after the last billing date) will need to confirm the payment due date on the Cashier’s website at www.fis.ncsu.edu/cashier/.
+Only approved and accepted Financial Aid awards, scholarships, and sponsorships will be noted on the account, and only amounts exceeding the award must be paid to prevent schedule cancellation.
+Students registering during the Late Registration Period (after the last billing date) will need to confirm the payment due date on the Cashier’s website at www.fis.ncsu.edu/cashier/under “News and Announcements.”

 Take placement/skills assessments

 First-year students: In an effort to ensure you are registered in the appropriate courses, placement/skills assessments are offered – and some required – in certain subjects such as math, English, chemistry, and foreign languages.
-To learn more about these assessments, visit http://newstudents.ncsu.edu/firstyear/placement.php.
+To learn more about these assessments, visit the appropriate website:

 Transfer students: Placement/skills assessments for math and English are not required for transfer students, but based on your needs you may be required to complete placement tests in chemistry and/or foreign languages.
-To learn more about these assessments, visit http://newstudents.ncsu.edu/transfer/placement.php.
+To learn more about these assessments, visit the appropriate website:

 Register to attend New Student Orientation